VinodSridharan/Credit-Karma-Clean-Transactions-Exporter/README.md

 ### How It Works

-1. **Start Capture**: Click "Scroll & Capture" preset in the extension popup
+1. **Start Capture**: Click the **"Scroll & Capture"** preset button in the extension popup
+2. **Status Box Appears**: A central status box appears showing real-time statistics
-2. **Scroll Naturally**: Scroll through your transactions at your own pace
+3. **Scroll Naturally**: Scroll through your transactions at your own pace
-3. **Watch Statistics**: See live transaction counts and monthly breakdowns in the central status box
+4. **Watch Statistics**: See live transaction counts, date ranges, and monthly breakdowns update automatically
-4. **Export Anytime**: Click "Export CSV" when you've scrolled to your desired date range
+5. **Export Anytime**: Click **"Export CSV"** button in the status box when ready
-5. **Auto-Protection**: If Credit Karma logs you out, your captured data is automatically exported
+6. **Auto-Protection**: If Credit Karma logs you out, your captured data is automatically exported

+**Note**: Scroll & Capture is accessed via a preset button in the extension popup, just like other date range presets.
+The difference is that it captures transactions as you scroll, rather than auto-scrolling for you.

 ### Features